Still figuring out which one to go with — Google Sheets or Excel Sheets?

 If you want to explore more features, there are also free templates available right in G Suite Marketplace.
 What’s more, you can also find more templates with the help of a simple Google search.

-When we talk about Excel it comes with extensive formatting options and templates.
+When we talk about Excel, comes with extensive formatting options and templates.
 You can choose from a plethora of useful templates in the Microsoft Excel library.

 Verdict: Both Google Sheets and Microsoft Excel come with — templates and formatting options.